defmethodinc/just-not-sorry/README.md

 If you're a developer, you're welcome to submit a pull request.
 Please run the tests before submitting, as they will validate the format of the message.

 **NOTE:** All warning phrases must include a link to an article that explains why the phrase could negatively impact someone's message.
+If available, please also include alternative wording suggestions from the article.

 ### Development Setup
   * `git clone` the repo